-Schwartz & Schwartz and First National Corp. are teaming up
+Schwartz & Schwartz and First National Corp. have teamed up

 to coach you and your family members.

-We’ll help you improve your ﬁnancial well-being and knowledge.
+We’ll help you improve your ﬁnancial well-being and fitness.

 No headband or sneakers required!